 What to Look for in a Good Property Management Company

-Property investors have enjoyed buying, owning and selling income investment properties during this phenomenal period of economic growth and prosperity.
-Some of you have built up a sizable portfolio of properties doing all on your own.
-And now you’re looking for some help.
+You may have built up a sizable portfolio of properties doing all on your own.
+And now you’re looking for some help with property management.

 Given the complexity of managing properties physically and financially a property management company can add a lot of value.
 From buying and selling, to tenant management, to property accounting, they might be your savior.
 But out of the many, which should you hire?